thoughtbot/superglue/docs/page-response.md

 ```

 ### `data`
-Passed to your page component as props.
-In a Breezy application, this would be
+Passed to your page component as its props.
+In a Breezy application, this would
-the contents of your templates, e.g., `index.json.props`.
+be the contents of your templates, e.g., `index.json.props`.
 Note that `flash`,
 `csrfToken`, `fragments`, and `pageKey` will be merged with your props.
-`ownProps` are also merged when [navigating](docs/react-redux.md#navigateto)
+`ownProps` are also merged when [navigating](./react-redux.md#navigateto)

 ### `componentIdentifier`
 A `string` to instruct Breezy which component to render.
 The generated